By Tim Lambert

 Afterward, in 1775, Catherine reformed the local government.
 In 1785 she gave the gentry (wealthy landowners) a charter (a document granting or confirming certain rights).

-Meanwhile, Russia continued to expand in the 18th century.
+Meanwhile, The Russian Empire continued to expand in the 18th century.
 Russia fought a successful war with the Turks in 1768-1774.
 As a result, the Russians gained land by the Black Sea.
 In 1783 Russia took Crimea.
 The Turks lost still more territory after a war in 1787-1791.

 Meanwhile, Russia took parts of Poland.
 In 1772 Russia, Prussia, and Austria helped themselves to a slice of Polish territory each.
 Russia and Prussia helped themselves to more Polish territory in 1793.
 Finally, in 1795 Russia, Prussia, and Austria divided up what was left of Poland between them.

-During the 18th century, Russian territory and population greatly increased.
-Russia’s new territory in the south was called New Russia and many people migrated there.
+During the 18th century, the Russian Empire’s territory and population greatly increased.
+The new territory in the south was called New Russia and many people migrated there.
 Meanwhile, Russians settled in the east.
 Russian industry also grew at this time and foreign trade expanded rapidly.
-By the time Catherine died in 1796, Russia was very powerful.
+By the time Catherine died in 1796, the Russian Empire was very powerful.

 Catherine was succeeded by her son Paul I. In 1797 he passed a law that in the future the eldest son should inherit the throne of Russia.
 He joined the war against France in 1798 but withdrew in 1800.
 Paul was assassinated in 1801.